 - Registered Agent must be present at that address continuously during business hours

 - Registered Agent’s name and address must always be kept current with the state, and

-Having a Registered Agent will allow you to form an LLC or Corporation in the U.S..
+Having a Registered Agent will allow you to form an LLC or Corporation in the U.S.

-You can always shop around online for the best and cheapest Registered Agent service in your desired state of formation — prices will vary from $45 to $100 per year.
+You can always shop around online for the best and cheapest Registered Agent service in your desired state of formation — prices will vary from $50 to $100 per year.
 Please note that this is a recurring fee which you’ll have to pay for every year.

-4. Register an LLC or Corporation
+4. Register your LLC or S-Corporation

 Forming your LLC or Corporation yourself and making sure you’re doing everything correctly is complicated and unless you have a lot of time and patience, I would not recommend it.

 How long it takes to register your LLC or Corporation depends on which state you form your business in but it typically can take anywhere from 1 business days to 4 weeks, depending on which state you form your business entity in and how long the Secretary of State takes.

 Do I need to submit any documents to start my business in USA?